-The company PolyFuel (California) have developed a conductive membrane based on a hydrocarbon polymer that could lead to hydrogen fuel cells - designated as the future
+The company PolyFuel (California) has developed a conductive membrane based on a hydrocarbon polymer capable of leading to hydrogen fuel cells - designated as the future

-of the “clean” automobile - cheaper and more efficient.
-Proton exchange membranes are a key element of fuel cells.
-Currently, the most used material for their manufacture is a very expensive perfluorinated polymer called “Nafion”, developed by the American firm DuPont de Nemours (Delaware).
+the “clean” automobile - cheaper and more efficient.
+Proton exchange membranes are a key component of fuel cells.
+Currently, the material most used for their manufacture is a very expensive perfluorinated polymer called “Nafion”, developed by the American firm DuPont de Nemours (Delaware).

-According to leaders of PolyFuel, a square meter of the new membrane would be twice cheaper and could generate a current of more than 7 6,5 against kilowatts to Nafion.
+According to PolyFuel executives, one square meter of the new membrane would be half the cost and could generate a current of more than 7 kilowatts compared to 6,5 for the Nafion.

-Moreover, the system would operate at higher temperatures; a significant advantage for dissipating the heat produced by the fuel cell is the less easy as the temperature difference with ambient air is low.
-The California company indicates, however, not yet having reached the stage of marketable product it hopes to soon.
-Others are also highly interested in hydrocarbon membranes, including the Japanese automaker Honda.
+In addition, the system would operate at higher temperatures; a non-negligible advantage because dissipating the heat produced by fuel cells becomes less easy as the temperature difference with the ambient air is low.
+The Californian company says, however, that it has not yet reached the stage of the marketable product that it hopes for soon.
+Others are also interested in hydrocarbon membranes, notably the Japanese automaker Honda.

 NYT 05 / 10 / 04 (Breakthrough for fuel cells membrane)